VecPP/cste_math/README.md

-In fact, we do maintain a `stdlib` subnamespace (you can find it in `cst_math/stdlib.h`), where renamed versions of the functions matching their stdlib equivalent are found, so that cste_math can be used as a drop-in replacement when the user knows what their doing.
+In fact, we do maintain a `stdlib` subnamespace (you can find it in `cst_math/stdlib.h`), where renamed versions of the functions matching their stdlib equivalent are found, so that cste_math can be used as a drop-in replacement when the user knows what they're doing.